-The unaudited accounts were issued by Tracey Abdy, Chief Financial Officer on 27 June 2019.
+The unaudited accounts were issued by Tracey Abdy, Chief Financial Officer on 27 June 2019 and the audited accounts were authorised for issue on 19 September 2019.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.